itsShnik/COA/RISC/README.md

 RISC-Fuggit is made of the following components/modules.
 These modules are instantiated in the main module RISC_main in the following order.

 1. __Instruction Fetch__:
-	1.1. __PC Incrementer__: Increments the next programcounter to either the jump value (L or ra) oradds one to the current program counter.
-Workssynchronously with the clock.
+	1.1. __PC Incrementer__: Increments the next program counter either by the jump value (L or ra) or one to the current program counter.
+Works synchronously with the clock.
-	1.2. __Instruction Memory__: Loads the instructions atthe current program counter from the BRAMinstantiated for instructions only.
+	1.2. __Instruction Memory__: Loads the instructions atthe current program counter from the BRAM instantiated for instructions only.
 2. __Instruction Decoder__: Segments the instruction into interpreteble register addresse, jump values,immediate addresses, operation code and immediatevalues/shift amounts.
 3. __Register Bank__: Stores 32 registers each of 32 bits.
-Writes (on negedge) in values of the inputregisters on write enable signal.
-Always outputsvalues of registers read from instructions.
+Writes (on negedge) in values of the input registers on write enable signal.
+Always outputs values of registers read from instructions.
-4. __Control__: Depending on the operation it activatesvarious modules/hardwares with differentfunctionalities (all flags defined later).
+4. __Control__: Depending on the operation it activates various modules/hardwares with different functionalities (all flags defined later).
-5. __Input Decider__: Decides between immediate andregister values depending on the instruction type.
+5. __Input Decider__: Decides between immediate and register values depending on the instruction type.
-6. __ALU__: Main arithmetic and logical unit of theprocessor, employs hierarchical designincorporating hybrid adders and array multipliers for both signed and unsigned operations.
+6. __ALU__: Main arithmetic and logical unit of the processor, employs hierarchical design incorporating hybrid adders and array multipliers for both signed and unsigned operations.
-7. __Data Memory__: Higher level module for BRAMinstantiated for data memory.
+7. __Data Memory__: Higher level module for BRAM instantiated for data memory.
-8. __Branch Logic__: Depending on the type of the branchinstruction, returns the jump value (directaddress of the next instruction).
+8. __Branch Logic__: Depending on the type of the branch instruction, returns the jump value (relative address of the next instruction).
-9. __Write Back__: Chooses between ALU output and memoryoutput to write back to destination register.
+9. __Write Back__: Chooses between ALU output and memory output to write back to destination register.

 ### Flags/Controls: